 As a corporate meeting destination, we see many industry trends come and go or improve upon year after year.
-Here is a breakdown of Plano meeting trends we’ve seen progress in 2018:
+Here is a breakdown of Plano meeting trends we’ve seen:

 A great destination for your meeting will have walkable areas so attendees are in proximity to amenities like restaurants, attractions, shopping, etc. Plano has long been a walkable destination thanks to the Shops at Legacy and its anchor hotel, the Dallas/Plano Marriott at Legacy Town Center, which is within walking distance to 80 restaurants and various shops.

 Now, even more options are available in Plano as Legacy West sits just across the highway from The Shops at Legacy.
 This “city within a city” is the largest mixed use destination in North Texas and is a great place to meet, play, shop, dine, and stay.
 The 255-acre development boasts 415,000 square feet of open-air high-end retail and restaurant space.
 Here, diners can satisfy every craving, whether for steak or a good old-fashioned milk shake, French bistro fare, or a perfect plate of pasta.
 For those who can’t decide, Legacy Hall has it all.
 In this one-of-a-kind artisanal food hall, visitors can wander from stall to stall to meet local purveyors and sample everything from lobster rolls to Philly cheesesteaks.
 There’s also an on-site brewery and live music stage in the Box Garden.
+Legacy Hall is also a great option for private events.
 Anchoring Legacy West is the new Renaissance Dallas at Plano Legacy West.

 Across from the Hilton Dallas/Plano Granite Park convention hotel sits a new 30,000 square foot restaurant park called The Boardwalk where visitors enjoy eateries featuring cuisine like southern-inspired gulf seafood to gourmet biscuits and even a new local brewery and restaurant.